louiesch/AccessibleSeattle/README.md

 ---

 ## _MVP_

-* Users can view and post to a pubic feed.
+* Users can sign in with a third-party service.

-* Let users create an account where they can set up a profile.
+* Once signed in, users can post to the public feed.

-* Once a profile is set up, users can go back and edit or delete their posts.
+* Users can go back and edit or delete their posts.

 * I want the website itself to be sensory-friendly, as such a light/dark mode toggle is needed at the very minimum.
 Will need to research some more about this part of the MVP